 Bare Cheek Theatre Company formed County Wexford Youth Theatre in September 2003 with the invaluable support of Wexford County Council.
 To date CWYT has had over 1,500 members.
-Currently there are 70 members aged between 11 years and 23 years, divided into three age appropriate groups.
-The groups meet each Saturday for 2 hours per group during school term time and stage at least four productions each year.
+Currently there are 50 members aged between 11 years and 23 years, divided into three groups.
+The groups meet each Tuesday and Friday for 1.5 hours per group during school term time and stage at least four productions each year.
 CWYT is a member of Youth Theatre Ireland.

 In production, the Youth Theatre over the past few years has been quite prolific.
 Tackling plays by Shakespeare, Caryl Churchill, Claire Dowie, Heiner Muller etc. The members are also quite prolific in writing their own work and contributing text in devised work e.g. Rate Me, Missing, Anya, The Elephant In The Room, Revolt, Dog Days Are Over, Good Kids Drink Milk etc.